hamzaamr20/Graph_ploter/README.md

 # RF Data & Smith Chart Analyzer

-A professional-grade engineering dashboard developed for the graduation project: **"Design and Implementation of a Dual-Band Microstrip Rectenna System for Sustainable Energy Harvesting in Wi-Fi Networks."**

 This tool provides high-precision visualization and analysis for S-parameter data, streamlining the testing phase of microstrip antenna systems.

 ## Features